02 NCAC 34 .0313 REGISTERED TECHNICIAN'S IDENTIFICATION CARDS/TRAINING MATERIALS

 (b) The registered technician's identification card and the license of the employer of the card holder shall bear the same license number and license phase(s).
 Each registered technician's identification card shall bear only one license number, one company name, and not more than three license phases.

-(c) A licensee or noncommercial certified applicator applying for the issuance or renewal of a registered technician's identification card for his employee shall certify to the Division that the employee has completed employee training approved by the Committee in structural pest control work.
+(c) A licensee or noncommercial certified applicator applying for the issuance or renewal of a registered technician's identification card for his or her employee shall certify to the Structural Pest Control and Pesticides Division that the employee meets all the minimum requirements set forth in Rule .0101(b)(4)(B) of this Chapter and has completed employee training approved by the Structural Pest Control Committee in structural pest control work.

-(d) All individuals who make application for the issuance, not renewal, of registered technician's identification cards after January 1, 1999, shall complete the following training, or its equivalent, before becoming eligible for the identification card:
+(d) All individuals who apply for the issuance, not renewal, of registered technician's identification cards after January 1, 1999, shall complete the following training, or a program approved by the Division that meets the minimum requirements set out in this Rule, before becoming eligible for the identification card:

 (1) Introductory Training: